 Does your power steering fluid need to be flushed?

-Grease Monkey® recommends a Power Steering Fluid Flush in accordance with your owner’s manual recommended service intervals.
+Grease Monkey® technicians recommend a Power Steering Fluid Flush in accordance with your owner’s manual recommended service intervals.
 If none is given, many fluid manufacturers recommend a complete power steering fluid flush once a year or every 30,000 miles.
 Another guideline is to change the power steering fluid at the same interval as your engine coolant.

 *Available at participating Grease Monkey® locations.